-The Calibration and Reconstruction Working Group is responsible for developing the tools and techniques required to reconstruct the raw data into physics objects for analysis and performing analysis of the data to derive calibrations for the detector required for optimizing efficiencies and resolutions that are essential to the physics sensitivity of the experiment.
-Planning and coordination with the Analysis WG and the Software and Computing WG are especially important to this task.
+The Calibration and Reconstruction Working Group is responsible for developing the tools, techniques, and performance metrics required to calibrate the detector and optimally reconstruct the raw data into physics objects.
+This includes developing special data and Monte Carlo samples, analyzing them to derive calibrations, developing reconstruction and calibration techniques, and documenting the performance of the detector and the reconstruction algorithms.

+Planning and coordination with the other offline working groups is essential to this task.